jbeaven/sap-api-docs/m-files.md

     gvi_code type /blck/mfi_int,
     gvs_msg  type /blck/mfi_string.

-*** create variables for input and output as needed*   when the the result of the call is HTTP200 we expect type /BLCK/MFI_OBJ_TYPE_TT
+*** create variables for input and output as needed
-    data gr_http200 type /BLCK/MFI_OBJ_TYPE_TT.
+*   when the result of the call is HTTP200 we expect type /BLCK/MFI_OBJ_TYPE_TT data gr_http200 type /BLCK/MFI_OBJ_TYPE_TT.